Bachelor of Arts, Bachelor of Fine Arts

 When we fear failure, we avoid risk; when we avoid risk, we stunt our creativity.
 As a theatre student, you’ll be challenged to take creative chances—to push yourself beyond what you thought you were capable of.
 You’ll work closely with classmates and professors who encourage you to explore and experiment as you find your voice.
 Together, you’ll discover what you’re passionate about and create worlds that have the power to captivate your audiences.

-The Theatre Arts program is targeted to students who want to become strong actors, directors, designers, technicians, and theatre administrators who create inspiring and challenging work.
+The Theatre program is targeted to students who want to become strong actors, directors, designers, technicians, and theatre administrators who create inspiring and challenging work.
 Students are passionate, curious, and creative—always hungry to explore the unknown.

 - Intimate class sizes encourage intensive, in-depth exploration

 - A collaborative environment encourages you and your classmates to support and challenge one another

 - A mixture of classics, contemporaries, musicals, original plays, and devised works gives you an opportunity to explore a wide range of thought-provoking topics about socially relevant issues

 - Experimentation, collaboration, and individual creativity are cornerstones of the program that allow you to continuously rediscover the dynamic quality of the theatrical process

 - Connections to major theatre companies in town (including Pinnacle Acting Company, the Classical Greek Theatre Festival, and the Great Salt Lake Fringe Festival) that gives you access to internships and learning opportunities off campus

 Sample theatre courses